Fernando Sanz: Málaga

 For the start of 1999–2000, Sanz signed with Málaga CF. On 8 September 2001 he scored his first goal as a professional, in a 1–1 draw at his former employers.
 That season, the Andalusia side finished tenth and he helped it win the subsequent Intertoto Cup, which eventually led to a UEFA Cup quarter-final run, with the player appearing in eight complete games.

 Sanz retired from football in 2006 after Málaga's relegation, with 240 matches and five goals in the top level to his credit, immediately becoming its president after his father bought 97% of the shares.
 After four years, he resigned on 27 July 2010 as the club was sold earlier in the summer to a Qatari investor.

 Personal life

 Sanz was the brother-in-law of another Real Madrid player, Míchel Salgado – the two were never teammates, as Salgado arrived the year Sanz left the club – who married his sister Malula.

-His older brother, Francisco, was also a footballer.
+His older brother Francisco and his nephew, also named Francisco, were also footballers.